 Under current circumstances, all employees are required to live and work in Singapore.
 Employees must also be able to return to campus to support on-campus operations at any time.
 Employees are advised to speak to their supervisors directly if they face any difficulties, so that they can work out a solution together.

 5. What are the University's guidelines for employees who plan to travel abroad?

 The Singapore Government is gradually reopening its borders and implementing various arrangements to facilitate travel in and out of Singapore, while continuing to safeguard public health amidst the COVID-19 pandemic.
 As the global COVID-19 situation remains fluid, travellers must comply with Singapore's prevailing border control measures and public health requirements.
-Please refer to this link for the summary of Stay-Home Notice (SHN) and Swab Requirements for Travellers to Singapore.
+Please refer to the SafeTravel website for the summary of Stay-Home Notice (SHN) and Swab Requirements for Travellers to Singapore.

 6. What are the things I can or cannot do while on LOA?